 Nate Wooley appeared in the Lampo series in May 2014, performing portions of his long piece, For Kenneth Gaburo, as well as solo amplified trumpet improvisations.

-Nate Wooley’s Coyote is the first in what we hope will become a series of works where artists respond to this new, intimate format: short, person-to-person performances, constrained by the space of our 10 x 20 foot office.
-Attendance will be limited to four people in each 15-minute segment, from 1:00 to 5:00 p.m.
-Booking information will follow in April.
+Nate Wooley’s Coyote is the first in what will be an occasional series of commissioned works, where artists offer short, serial, person-to-person performances, created for the 10 x 20-foot dimensions of the Lampo office.
+Attendance for Coyote is limited to four people in each 15-minute segment, from 1:00 to 5:00 p.m.